 - Increased anger or irritability

-Short-term effects of methamphetamine can cause immediate damage, most of which can be reversed.
-However, persistent use can lead to lasting and irreversible damage to the body and brain.
+Short-term use of methamphetamine causes damage which can be reversed for the most part.
+However, persistent or long-term use can lead to irreversible damage to the body and brain.

 Long-Term Health Effects of Methamphetamine

-Chronic methamphetamine use can cause deleterious effects on overall health, and some may even persist after one stops meth usage.
-These effects include:
+Chronic methamphetamine use can cause serious effects on overall the user’s overall health, some of which can persist after the person stops using meth.
+Long-term health effects of meth use include:

-- Irreparable damage to the brain and heart
+- Irreversible damage to the brain and heart

-- Damage to the liver, lungs, and kidneys
+- Damage to other organs such as the lungs, liver, and kidneys

-- Severe itching, leading to skin wounds due to aggressive scratching
+- Severe itching, leading to skin wounds and infections caused by aggressive scratching

-- Meth mouth—the term used to describe serious dental issues caused by meth abuse and characterized by dry mouth, extensive dental decay, lockjaw, and extensive grinding and clenching of teeth.[4]
+- Meth mouth – this term is used to describe serious dental issues caused by meth abuse and is characterized by dry mouth, extensive dental decay, lockjaw, and extensive grinding and clenching of teeth.
+[5]

-- Mood disturbances, paranoia, violent or erratic behavior, and delusions.[5]
+- Mood disturbances, paranoia, violent or erratic behaviors, and delusions.
+[6]

-- Development of psychosis, with symptoms like auditory hallucinations (hearing of voices that are not there), visual hallucinations (seeing shadows or people that are not there), and tactile hallucinations (feeling as if something is creeping under or on the skin).
+- Development of psychosis, with symptoms such as auditory hallucinations (hearing voices that aren’t there), visual hallucinations (seeing shadows or people that aren’t there), and tactile hallucinations (feeling like something is creeping under or on the skin).

 - Loss of appetite, resulting in weight loss

-- Increased risk of developing HIV or Hepatitis B infection due to non-sterile needles used to inject the drug.[7]
-Meth abuse has also been reported to cause increased resistance towards antiretroviral medicines along with an increase in immune dysfunction.
+- Increased risk of developing HIV and Hepatitis B infections due to non-sterile needles used to inject the drug.
+[8] Meth abuse has also been reported to cause increased resistance towards antiretroviral medicines along with an increase in immune dysfunction.

 Deaths from Methamphetamine